-7. Does the country have a policy or strategy to ensure equal access for women and men to HIV prevention, treatment, care and support?:

-Yes 7.1 In particular close the country have a policy or strategy to exand support for women outside the context of pregnancy and childbirth?:
+7. Does the country have a policy or strategy to ensure equal access for women and men to HIV prevention, treatment, care and support?: Yes and support for women outside the context of pregnancy and childbirth?:

 7.1.
 In particular, does the country have a policy or strategy to ensure access to HIV prevention, treatment, care